kimtore/pms/README.md

 You are assumed to have a working [Go development environment](https://golang.org/doc/install).
 PMS requires Go >= 1.8.

-To install the application and dependencies, and run PMS, assuming you have $GOBIN in your path:
+To install the application and dependencies, and run PMS, assuming you have `$GOBIN` in your path:

 ```
-git clone https://github.com/ambientsound/pms $GOPATH/src/github.com/ambientsound/pms
+go get -u github.com/ambientsound/pms
 cd $GOPATH/src/github.com/ambientsound/pms
 make
 pms